rokka-io/rokka-site/source/_references/stacks.md

 Be aware that currently there's no API call for deleting the CDN cache of a stack.
 So even if you have the browser cache under control (eg. during development of a new site), you can't delete the CDN cache without talking to us.
 We're willing to implement this, if there's enough demand for it.

 To actually use it, just append `?overwrite=true` to your URL, and it will overwrite an eventually existing stack.
-Or in PHP add true as the 5th parameter of `createStack`.
+Or in PHP add the key `overwrite` with value `true` to the second parameter array of `saveStack`

 ```language-bash
 curl -H 'Content-Type: application/json' -X PUT 'https://api.rokka.io/stacks/mycompany/teststack?overwrite=true' -d '{